mre/endler.dev/content/2025/best-programmers/index.md

 The best devs don't.

-No matter how erratic or mischievous the behavior of a computer seems, there is *always* a logical reason: you just haven't found it yet!
+No matter how erratic or mischievous the behavior of a computer seems, there is *always* a logical explanation: you just haven't found it yet!

 The best keep digging until they find the reason.
 They might not find the reason immediately, they might never find it,